 The fair value of Operational land has been determined by referencing it to current prices in an active market for similar properties.
 Where such information is not available, current prices in an active market for properties of different nature or recent prices of similar properties in less active markets, adjusted to reflect those differences are considered.
 Appropriate adjustments are also made for the inherent features of the property such as fire-prone, flood zonings and usability of the land.

-Operational Land was last revalued as at 30 June 2020 as determined by Scott Fullarton Valuations Pty Ltd. Due to the current economic environment, Council has applied an indexation and revalued operational land as at 30 June 2022.
+Operational Land was last revalued as at 30 June 2020 as determined by Scott Fullarton Valuations Pty Ltd.

 Buildings